ZeyaoDong/Group-Project/README.md

 p.savefig('test_visualization.png')/p.show() #save or show this figure.
 ```
 ### Documentation
-For detailed instructions on modules and functions, please see our document: https://pkmodel-library.readthedocs.io/en/latest/
+For detailed instructions on modules and functions, please see our documentation: https://pkmodel-library.readthedocs.io/en/latest/

 # Contact